How Long Does It Take to Do a Root Canal

 Easy root canal procedures can be done in 30 to 60 minutes, but in molars or more complicated areas, you can expect a root canal treatment to take up to 90 minutes.
 The tooth is drilled, the dead material removed, and the tooth is then filled with a natural substance called Gutta-percha.
 It may require two visits to fully finish the process with a permanent crown.

 Did you just get the news that you have to have a root canal?
 Did it strike you with fear?
-Are you worried about how long it will take?
+Are you worried about how long does root canal take?
 Do you worry if a root canal painful?
 Let’s learn a little more about root canals, why they are needed, and what you should know about the procedure.

 What is a root canal?

 Technically speaking, the root canal itself is a part of your tooth.
 It is where the blood vessels, connective tissue, and nerves lie, and it extends through the root of the tooth.
 What we think of as a root canal is actually a root canal treatment, also known as endodontic treatment.
 It’s a very common procedure, with the number of root canal procedures being 15 million that take place every year.

 Why do I need one?

 You may need a root canal treatment if your tooth becomes infected but the main surrounding tooth structure is still in good shape, and your dentist wants to try to protect as much of the tooth as possible.
 Your dentist will drill into the tooth and remove the infected or dead tissue called the dental pulp.
 It then gets replaced with a solid substance and the tooth is then capped so you can keep your natural tooth.

 Ultimately, the infection will be drained out and then the tooth will be clean again, and hopefully, the infection will not return.